PhilaNgcamu/create-react-app/ComponentsAndProps/README.md

 - To render a component, you may repersent them as user-defined elements, where the JSX attributes & children are passed as an object (props).
 Reference: [componentsAndProps.jsx](componentsAndProps.jsx).

 - Components can refer to other components in their output.
 This known as abstraction, which use many components to serve many purposes.
 Reference: [componentsAndProps.jsx](componentsAndProps.jsx) from line 12.

+- You can extract relatively compoments into smaller components that give relevant output according to their functions.

+- NOTE: You must never modify props (they should be read only) unless it's required.